wyc/haskell-intro/haskell-intro.md

 # Reading Typeclasses (1/5)

 `Num` is a typeclass that defines some common numeric operations.
-Think interfaces in Java or Go, except that typeclasses apply to types.
+Think interfaces in Java or Go.

 ```haskell
 Prelude> let addFive x = x + 5